LwM2M — Lightweight M2M Standard — Protocol and its Benefits

 One of the first uses of machine-to-machine communication traces back to 1845, when a simple data-transmission circuit enabled the tsar to go live and transmit telemetry data from his Winter Palace to army headquarters.
 From these times onwards, the idea of connecting multiple devices and allowing them to communicate has been steadily evolving not only in matters of technological development, but also concept-wise.
 With wired connectivity gradually giving way to the rapidly spreading wireless communication standards throughout the 21st century, M2M gave rise to the concept of IoT: an overarching phenomenon that envisions systems of connected machines, smart objects, and humans to offer virtually endless opportunities for data transmission and integration, management of devices, and service enablement.

 According to Statista, the global number of connected IoT devices will grow from 23 billion in 2018 to a forecasted mind-boggling 75 billion by the end of 2025.
 Shaping the way we view the future of technology, this grand and ever-expanding vision is in constant need of dedicated solutions for its proper and innovative deployment.
 In a world of disparate device standards, there is an ever stronger demand for quicker, easier and more effective communication while using less power.

 As an answer to this market need, in 2012 engineers at Open Mobile Alliance SpecWorks (OMA) started working on Lightweight M2M, a communication protocol designed especially for remote device management and telemetry within the Internet of Things as well as in other M2M applications.
-Acting as the successor to OMA Device Management standard, Lightweight M2M was designed intrinsically to reduce power and data consumption, thus recognising and responding to the demands of the growing M2M market for dedicated solutions for devices with limited processing and storage capabilities (which are also known by the name of resource-constrained devices).
+Acting as the successor to OMA device management standard, Lightweight M2M was designed intrinsically to reduce power and data consumption, thus recognising and responding to the demands of the growing M2M market for dedicated solutions for low-power devices with limited processing and storage capabilities (which are also known by the name of resource-constrained devices).